objektwerks/python/README.md

 2. rm -rf .venv ***or*** rm -rf venv
 3. uv venv
 4. source venv/bin/activate
->The following warning comes and goes:
+>The following warning can occur:
 ```
 VIRTUAL_ENV = venv does not match the project environment path `.venv` and
 will be ignored; use `--active` to target the active environment instead.